-Reinsurance revenue - AHCCCS provides a stop-loss reinsurance program for Bridgeway for partial reimbursement of reinsurable covered medical services incurred for members.
+Reinsurance - AHCCCS provides a stop-loss reinsurance program for Bridgeway for partial reimbursement of reinsurable covered medical services incurred for members.
 The program includes a deductible, which varies based on Bridgeway's enrollment and the eligibility category of the members.
 AHCCCS reimburses Bridgeway based on a coinsurance amount for reinsurable covered services incurred above the deductible.
 Coinsurance percentages vary by nature of the claim for Medicare claims.
 Bridgeway contracts with a commercial reinsurer to provide reinsurance for the Medicare Advantage Plan.
-Reinsurance revenue is stated at the actual and estimated amounts due to Bridgeway pursuant to the ALTCS and Medicare Advantage Plan contracts.
+Reinsurance is stated at the actual and estimated amounts due to Bridgeway pursuant to the ALTCS and Medicare Advantage Plan contracts.
+Reinsurance recoveries have been offset against health care expenses in the accompanying statements of comprehensive (loss) income.

-Below are the reinsurance thresholds by line of business:
+Below are the reinsurance thresholds by line of business for the years ended September 30, 2017 and 2016:

-Annual Deductible Per Contract

-Line of Business Year Coinsurance
+Line of Business Annual Deductible Per Contract Year Coinsurance

-ALTCS with Medicare ALTCS without Medicare Medicare Advantage 20,000 30,000 1,250,000 75% 75% various
+ALTCS with Medicare \$20,000 75%

+ALTCS without Medicare \$30,000 75%

+Medicare Advantage \$1,250,000 various

 To be eligible for reinsurance billing, qualified healthcare expenses must be incurred during the contract year.
-Reinsurance revenue is recorded based on actual billed reinsurance claims and expected reinsurance for claims not yet paid.
-Reinsurance revenue is subject to review by AHCCCS, and as a result, there is at least a reasonable possibility that recorded reinsurance revenue will change by a material amount in the near future.
+Reinsurance is recorded based on actual billed reinsurance claims and expected reinsurance for claims not yet paid.
+Reinsurance is subject to review by AHCCCS, and as a result, there is at least a reasonable possibility that recorded reinsurance will change by a material amount in the near future.

 Reinsurance receivables represent the expected payment from AHCCCS to Bridgeway for certain enrollees whose qualifying medical expenses paid by Bridgeway were in excess of specified deductible limits.
 Reinsurance receivables are stated at the amount management expects to collect.
 Management provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual balances.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to reinsurance receivables.
-Management considers reinsurance receivables to be fully collectible as of September 30, 2016 and, accordingly, an allowance for doubtful accounts is not considered necessary.
+Management considers reinsurance receivables to be fully collectible as of September 30, 2017 and 2016 and, accordingly, an allowance for doubtful accounts is not considered necessary.

 Contractor performance incentives - AHCCCS subjects 1% of gross prospective capitation of ALTCS contractors in Arizona to measurements based on each contractor's performance on selected Quality Management Performance Measures as determined by AHCCCS.
 The program is an effort to encourage activity for AHCCCS contractors in the area of quality improvement, particularly those initiatives that are conducive to improved health outcomes and cost savings.
-As of September 30, 2016, Bridgeway has recorded a liability, included in the payable to AHCCCS in the accompanying balance sheet, of approximately \$1,359,000 as a reserve for the potential that required measurements are not met.
+As of September 30, 2017 and 2016, Bridgeway has recorded a liability, included in the payable to AHCCCS in the accompanying balance sheets, of approximately \$2,051,000 and \$1,359,000, respectively, as a reserve for the potential that required performance measurements are not met.